SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     ---------------------------------------------------------------------------------------------------------------------
-    List Credential Profiles           Retrieve the list of credential profiles Read Credential Profiles           Retrieve the credential profile Create Document                    Add a new document for a person Read Document                      Retrieve document data
-    Update Document                    Update a document for a person Delete Document                    Delete a document for a person Update Document Val Status         Updates the status of a document validation Read Document Val Status           Retrieve the status of a document validation Create Biometric                   Add a new biometric for a person
+    List Credential Profiles           Retrieve the list of credential profiles Read Credential Profiles           Retrieve the credential profile Update Document Val Status         Updates the status of a document validation Read Document Val Status           Retrieve the status of a document validation Create Biometric                   Add a new biometric for a person